 How an EP violation signal would affect the GG test bodies (in the plane perpendicular to their spin/symmetry axis) is shown schematically in Fig. 1.1 where most details have been omitted in order to show the essence of the experiment.
 The test cylinders are weakly coupled by mechanical suspensions (not shown here; see Fig. 2.1); if the Equivalence Principle is violated and one of the bodies is attracted by the Earth more than the other, the two centers of mass reach equilibrium at a position displaced by $\Delta \vec{x}{EP}$ (towards the center of the Earth) where the new force is balanced by the restoring force of the suspension.
 For a given value of the differential force (on one body with respect to the other) the weaker is the suspension, the larger will be the displacement.
-Since our goal is to be sensitive to extremely small differential forces in order to test the Equivalence Principle to 1 part in $10^{17}$ , it is apparent that the mechanical coupling between the test bodies must be as weak as possible.
-As the whole system orbits around the Earth at angular velocity $\omega{orb}$ (see Fig. 1.1), the displacement vector $\Delta \vec{x}{EP}$ keeps pointing to the center of the Earth.
-Therefore, in absence of spin, the EP signal has constant intensity (perfectly constant if the orbital eccentricity is exactly zero) and a direction changing at the frequency of the orbital motion around the Earth ( $\cong 1/5700 \, sec$ ).
+Since our goal is to be sensitive to extremely small differential forces in order to test the Equivalence Principle to 1 part in 10^{17} , it is apparent that the mechanical coupling between the test bodies must be as weak as possible.
+As the whole system orbits around the Earth at angular velocity ω{orb} (see Fig. 1.1), the displacement vector $\Delta \vec{x}{EP}$ keeps pointing to the center of the Earth.
+Therefore, in absence of spin, the EP signal has constant intensity (perfectly constant if the orbital eccentricity is exactly zero) and a direction changing at the frequency of the orbital motion around the Earth ($\cong 1/5700 \text{ sec}$).

 HIGH FREQUENCY SIGNAL MODULATION.
 How can the signal caused by the mechanical displacement $\Delta \vec{x}{\text{EP}}$ be modulated at a frequency higher than the orbital frequency?
 The mechanical displacement is transformed into an electric potential signal by the capacitance read-out whose plates are located in between the coaxial test cylinders.
-If the capacitance plates spin at angular frequency $\omega_s$ , this is sufficient to modulate the electric potential signal at the spin frequency.
+If the capacitance plates spin at angular frequency ω_s , this is sufficient to modulate the electric potential signal at the spin frequency.
 However, in space it is a good rule not to have a satellite with components rotating at different speeds one with respect to the other; while stabilizing a spacecraft by one-axis rotation is well known as the simplest possible attitude control (at the beginning of the space age most satellites were stabilized by spin around the principal axis).
-We therefore choose to spin the whole GG satellite (the outer spacecraft, the suspended laboratory enclosing the test bodies -that we call Pico Gravity Box, PGB- the test bodies and the readout sensors) at the spin frequency of $2 H_z$ , hence providing a modulation of the signal a factor $\approx 10^4$ times higher than its original (orbital) frequency.
-The sensors will detect a time changing relative distance $\Delta x$ between the test bodies of the form:
+We therefore choose to spin the whole GG satellite (the outer spacecraft, the suspended laboratory enclosing the test bodies -that we call Pico Gravity Box, PGB- the test bodies and the readout sensors) at the spin frequency of 2 Hz, hence providing a modulation of the signal a factor $\cong 10^4$ times higher than its original (orbital) frequency.
+The sensors will detect a time changing relative distance Δx between the test bodies of the form:

-$$\Delta x(t) = \Delta x{EP} \cos(\omega_s t + \phi{EP}) \cdot \mathcal{F}$$ 2.1 where $\phi{EP}$ is the known phase of the EP violation signal (the displacement vector $\Delta \vec{x}{EP}$ points to the center of the Earth around which the satellite moves at angular velocity $\omega{orb}$ ), and the numerical factor $\mathcal{F} = \sqrt{1 - \cos^2(\omega{orb}t) \cdot \sin^2\theta}$ depends on the angle $\theta$ between the spin axis of the satellite and the orbit normal.
-If $\theta = 0$ , $\mathcal{F}$ has its maximum value ( $\mathcal{F} = 1$ ) all along the orbit, otherwise ( $\theta \neq 0$ ) this happens only twice per orbit, when the plane perpendicular to the spin-axis -the plane of the signal- passes through the center of the Earth.
+$$\Delta x(t) = \Delta x{EP} \cos(\omega_s t + \phi{EP}) \cdot \mathscr{F}$$ 2.1 where φ{EP} is the known phase of the EP violation signal (the displacement vector $\Delta \vec{x}{EP}$ points to the center of the Earth), and the numerical factor $\mathcal{F} = cos\theta + sin\theta \cdot cos(\omega{orb}t + \phi)$ depends on the angle θ between the spin axis of the satellite and the orbit normal, and is maximum (\mathcal{F} =1) for the spin axis exactly perpendicular to the orbit plane (θ =0).